ModUDuke/Causal-Inference-Introduction/chapter3.md

 Another variable that might be important is `ranking`, which reflects the quality of the team's performance.
 As the team improves, its ranking gets closer to #1, and it makes sense that people will be more interested to go to games if the team is good.
 But is that true in our sample?
 Let's find out.

 `@instructions`
-- 1) Generate a bar graph of team national ranking vs. attendance.
+- 1) Generate a line graph of team national ranking vs. attendance.
 - 2) Calculate the correlation between team ranking and baseball stadium attendance.
 - 3) What happens to the attendance when the team gets better?
 - 4) What happens to the team ranking when the attendance goes down?